-The Institute of Interconnected Realities (IIR) is a platform influenced by the concept of Decentralized Choreography.
+The Institute of Interconnected Realities (I—IR) is influenced by the concept of Decentralized Choreography.
 The implication of this term is that the choreographic event unfolds in multiple sites simultaneously none of which are more important than the others.
 Decentralized Choreography is not only a concept that inspires choreographic thinking on stage but under the IIR it offers new perspectives on dramaturgy, production, spectatorship, curation a.o.
 The IIR supports and presents research projects and artworks – in various scales and media – that look at the potential of choreographic thinking.
 The IIR is a choreographic event in itself.

 Ida-Elisabeth S. Larsen is a choreographer and performer currently commuting between Copenhagen and Helsinki.
 She graduated from SEAD in 2007 and continued to supplement her education with a BA in Philosophy and Performance Design from Roskilde University.
 In 2016 she enrolled in the MA programme "Ecology and Contemporary Performance" at TeaK-University of the Arts Helsinki.
 The core of her artistic practice she unfolds as a member of the artist collective RISK and the duo two-women-machine-show and now Insititute of interconnected Realities.